pjackson31/hello/_posts/2020-06-25-post-futureOfwork.md

 At Peakspan, a Silicon Valley based Venture Capital Firm, I was able to map out and analyze numerous segments of the business to business software ecosystem.
 Over the course of internship, I led a variety of projects from daily updates to PeakSpan's algorithmic search engine to portfolio operation projects.
 After completing the internship I provided 200 investment prospects, HCM market map, and theme research analysis around Covid-19.

+## "Man vs Machine"

 ![Man vs Machine](/assets/images/chart-e1499090948388.jpg)
-Figure 1: "Man vs Machine" Projections for various professions for when machines will match human performance.
+Figure 1: Projections for various professions for when machines will match human performance.
 Image Sources: K. Grace et al., _When Will AI Exceed Human Performance?
 Evidence from AI Experts_ arXiv(2017):https://arxiv.org/abs/1705.08807: The World in 2017,Economist